dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 [wasmtime-dotnet](https://github.com/bytecodealliance/wasmtime-dotnet) - Bindings for wasmtime API in C#

-[componentize-dotnet](https://github.com/bytecodealliance/componentize-dotnet) NuGet package to easily make Wasi bundle from a C#.NET project, released short time ago, created by Microsoft people
+[componentize-dotnet](https://github.com/bytecodealliance/componentize-dotnet) NuGet package to easily make a Wasm/WASI component from a C#.NET project, released short time ago, created by people from Microsoft, right now we can't use it because components are a different system than modules and we can't switch because wasmtime-dotnet does not support it yet.

 [dotnet-wasi-sdk](https://github.com/dotnet/dotnet-wasi-sdk)
 - compile dotnet to Wasm